UM-ARM-Lab/cdcpd/README.md

 Constrained Deformable Coherent Point Drift (CDCPD)
 =============

-CDCPD is a implementation of *Occlusion-robust Deformable Object Tracking without Physics Simulation* by Cheng Chi and Dmitry Berenson.
+CDCPD is an implementation of *Occlusion-robust Deformable Object Tracking without Physics Simulation* by Cheng Chi and Dmitry Berenson.

 Requirements